Grayson Perry designed this embroidered Coming Out Dress for a performance that marked his emergence as a transvestite to the art world.

 Thomas Cantrell Dugdale

-A painting by Thomas Cantrell Dugdale of George Wallis, an artist and keeper at the South Kensington Museum in the 1880s.
-His son George Harry Wallis was Nottingham Castle Museum's first Director.
+A painting by Thomas Cantrell Dugdale of George Harry Wallis, Nottingham Castle Museum's first Curator and Director.

 The burning of the Castle

 As the House of Lords rejected The Reform Bill, supporters of the bill had gathered in Nottingham to hear speeches.
 The announcement of defeat resulted in mob violence breaking out and led to the burning of the Castle.